-Without discrete trial training (DTT), it would be counted as a negative or incorrect if the child was unable to do that task completely and independently on their own.
+An example of DTT in the home could be if a child has a goal of washing their hands independently.
+Without discrete trial training (DTT), it would be counted as a negative or incorrect if the child could not do that task completely and independently on their own.

 With discrete trial teaching, the reinforcement is given as the child learns each new step or trial within the chained program or training discrete trial.
 In this example, that same goal of washing hands could be broken down into:

-- Step one: turn on water
+- Step one: Turn on the water

-- Step two: wet hands
+- Step two: Wet hands

-- Step three: pump soap into hands
+- Step three: Pump soap into hands

-- Step four: rub hands together for twenty seconds
+- Step four: Rub hands together for twenty seconds

-- Step five: rinse hands
+- Step five: Rinse hands

-- Step six: turn off water
+- Step six: Turn off the water

-- Step seven: dry hands
+- Step seven: Dry hands

 Click here to find out more

-The same goes for step two on removing the homework from the notebook.
+The same goes for step two – removing the homework from the notebook.
 It seems obvious to take out your math homework in a math class, but children with autism may need prompting to locate the correct assignment.

-In discrete trial training and ABA, understanding that teaching children with autism involves looking at situations with a unique perspective and a different set of lenses can help you be a better communicator, and help decrease the occurrences of negative behaviors.
+In discrete trial training and ABA, understanding that teaching children with autism involves looking at situations with a unique perspective and a different set of lenses can help you be a better communicator and help decrease the occurrences of negative behaviors.

-Involving the ABCs of ABA
+Involving the ABCs of Applied Behavior Analysis

+Another aspect of discrete trial training is the use of what ABA therapy refers to as the “ABCs of applied behavior analysis.”
 ABC is an acronym for Antecedent-Behavior-Consequence.
 All behaviors, whether they are positive or negative, can be applied to the ABC model.

 Examples of ABC